finom/docs.vovk.dev/docs/controller.md

 })
 ```

-`disableClientValidation` mostly useful for debugging purposes to make sure that server validation is properly functioning.
+`disableClientValidation` is mostly useful for debugging purposes to make sure that the server validation is properly functioning.
 In order to disable client validation completely (for example to hide validation logic from client-side so it doesn't appear in **.vovk.json**) you can set `exposeValidation: false` at `initVovk` function.

 ```ts
 // /src/app/api/[[...vovk]]/route.ts